-Malta has legendry qualities that draw attention to millions of people themselves.
+Malta has legendary qualities that draw the attention of millions of people themselves.
 It is famous for its eerie underwater caves, remarkable churches, markets, and archaic medieval buildings.
 Malta seems like a living museum.
-Malta formed after combining many small islands and islets, but three of them are the main island those are Malta, Gozo, and Comino.
+Malta formed after combining many small islands and islets, but three of them are the main islands: Malta, Gozo, and Comino.
 Gozo has the best restaurants and marketplaces in entire Malta.
-If you are planning to visit Malta, you will enjoy the seafood straight plucked from the sea.
-You will find yourself under the clean sapphire skies and freshwaters in Malta.
+If you plan to visit Malta, you will enjoy the seafood plucked from the sea.
+You will find yourself under the clean sapphire skies and fresh waters in Malta.

 Here are various things to do in Malta.
 Of them, we will discuss this.